Skip Navigation Links

 1. Senior Executive Service (SES) employees;

-2. Title 42 SES equivalent employees: NIH Deputy Directors, Institute or Center (IC) Directors, IC Deputy Directors, Scientific Directors, Clinical Directors, Scientific Executives, Associate Directors, and Office Heads in the NIH Office of the Director (OD) who report directly to the NIH Director;
+2. Title 42 SES equivalent employees including: NIH Deputy Directors, Institute or Center (IC) Directors, IC Deputy Directors, Scientific Directors, Clinical Directors, Scientific Executives, Associate Directors, and Office Heads in the NIH Office of the Director (OD) who report directly to the NIH Director;

-1. Employees who are on intermittent work schedules are not eligible to earn and use CTT because they do not have a scheduled tour of duty for leave purposes.
+1. Employees who are on intermittent work schedules.
+These employees are not eligible to earn and use CTT because they do not have a scheduled tour of duty for leave purposes.

-2. Employees who travel in connection with union activities are not entitled to earn CTT because they are traveling for the benefit of the union and not for agency-related work purposes.
+2. Employees whose travel is conducted in connection with union activities.
+These employees are not entitled to earn CTT for such travel because they are traveling for the benefit of the union and not for agency- related work purposes.

 3. Travel associated with a Permanent Change of Station (PCS).

 CTT was authorized in 5 U.S.C. § 5550b, effective January 28, 2005.
-CTT is earned by an employee for time spent in approved travel status (i.e., the time an employee is in transit between the residence/office and the temporary duty station) when such time is not otherwise compensable.
+CTT is earned by an employee for time spent in approved travel status (i.e., the time an employee is in transit between their official duty station and the temporary duty station, between two temporary duty stations, or between the employee’s home and a temporary duty station outside the limits of the employee’s official duty station) when such time is not otherwise compensable.
 As such, an employee cannot earn CTT during regular working hours as the employee is already being compensated for this time.

 1. Use and Management of CTT: